EXAMPLES OF CUSTOMER RELATIONSHIP MANAGEMENT

 • Step 8 — After the sales rep calls the lead if they make a purchase, it triggers contract automation.
 If they don’t, depending on the CRM flag added by the sales rep, the lead could start to receive regular “cold” automated messages to get them more familiar with the brand.

 That’s how powerful customer relationship management software can be.
-That's why, if you're asking yourself the question, "what is a customer management system," it's important to know how effective they can be for your business.
+So, if you're asking yourself the question, "what is a customer management system, and how can it work to improve my business,” you should be looking into them much more closely.

 How Can Microsoft Dynamics Improve Customer Relationships?